ryogrid/SamehadaDB/README.md

 - [x] Concurrent Execution of Transactions
   - Avoidance of phantom problem is not implemented yet
     - So, current transaction isolation level is **"REPEATABLE READ"**
+  - Retry of txns aborted due to concurrency control protocol is not implemented yet
 - [ ] <del>Execution Planning from hard coded SQL like method call I/F (like some kind of embedded DB)</del>
 - [x] Execution Planning from Query Description text (SQL)
 - [x] Frontend Impl as Embedded DB Library (like SQLite)